What is neck pain?

 Neck pain treatment is one of the most frequently requested therapies.
 Neck pain is slightly more common in women, but most people experience some form of neck pain at some point in their lives.

 Neck pain also falls into two categories: acute or chronic.
 If the pain suddenly occurs and lasts less than three months then it is considered acute.
 Acute neck pain is commonly caused by facet syndrome, acute muscle strain, or traumatic injury like whiplash.
-If the pain persists more than three months, it is termed chronic neck pain.
-This pain can be from multiple sources, but is often due to facet joint irritation, discs, ligaments, and muscular sources.
+If the pain persists for more than three months, it is termed chronic neck pain.
+This pain can be from multiple sources but is often due to facet joint irritation, discs, ligaments, and muscular sources.

 What causes neck pain?

 There are many causes of neck pain but the most common causes are due to:

 - Trauma or injury (damage to the muscles, tendons, or ligaments)

 - Herniated cervical disk

 Overuse of the muscles and falling asleep in awkward positions for extended periods of time often produces muscle strains.
 The neck muscles located in the back of the neck become tense.
 When the neck muscles are continuously or frequently strained, chronic pain syndrome can develop.

 Whiplash occurs after motor vehicle accidents, specifically in rear-end collisions.
 This hyperextension of the neck often results in stretching of the soft tissues of the neck, producing local inflammation, muscle tension, and ligament strain.
 When ligaments and tendons become inflamed or damaged, they can cause persistent pain that intensifies with particular movements.
 In addition to neck muscle strains, the neck facet joints are also commonly involved in painful neck conditions.